 M is for Mission District

 San Francisco’s Mission District is a lively neighbourhood with with Latino roots and an infectious laidback vibe.
-Head to Mission for a day of vintage shopping in the district’s eclectic thrift stores – full to the brim with American memorabilia – before indulging in a Mexican feast in one of Mission’s many, many taco joints, washed down with mezcal, no less.
+Head to Mission, north of Bernal Heights, for a day of vintage shopping in the district’s eclectic thrift stores – full to the brim with American memorabilia – before indulging in a Mexican feast in one of Mission’s many, many taco joints, washed down with mezcal, no less.

 N is for Namu Gaji

 Located between Mission and Castro, and helmed by the Lee brothers — Dennis, Daniel and David – Namu Gaji is an open kitchen that serves innovative dishes inspired by traditional Korean cooking.
 It has its own farm, too, which operates without petroleum fuel and uses Korean Natural Farming techniques, so you can rest assured that your food has come straight from farm to table.

 For the most impressive view of the Golden Gate Bridge, we suggest putting on your hiking boots and hitting the three-mile coastal trail that starts at the historic Sutro Baths ruins and continues to Eagles’ Point where you’ll find an Instagram-worthy hidden labyrinth.
 Outstanding views can also be seen from Inner Sunset too.